SEATTLE projects

 Duwamish Valley

 The Georgetown neighborhood has long served the city as a hub for small manufacturing and affordable in-city housing.
-An increasing number of artists and artisans have established a foothold there; meanwhile, the housing stock is no longer affordable to the makers who work here.
-In 2019 Conlin Columbia co-founded Watershed Community Development, a community-based nonprofit which owns Equinox Studios and is developing The Bend, a vertical village of art, permanently affordable housing, and community services.
-Conlin Columbia, through its affiliate Community Development Partners, serves as the contract master developer for this $550 million project.
+An increasing number of artists and artisans have established a foothold; meanwhile, the housing stock is no longer affordable to the makers who work here.
+In 2019 Conlin Columbia co-founded Watershed Community Development, a community-based nonprofit which owns Equinox Studios and is developing The Bend: A Live/Work District, a vertical village of art, permanently affordable housing, and community services.
+Conlin Columbia, through its affiliate Community Development Partners, serves as the contract master developer for this $400 million project.

 Phinney Ridge

 The north end is rich in community services such as libraries, transit, schools, and parks, but poor in affordable housing.
-Conlin Columbia is bringing together an experienced affordable housing developer, a congregation with deep neighborhood roots, and a community services organization to develop more than 100 affordable apartments as well as a new home for the church.
+Conlin Columbia is bringing together an experienced affordable housing developer, Woodland Park Methodist Church, and Ethiopian Community in Seattle to develop nearly 100 affordable apartments as well as a new home for the church.

 Columbia City

-The “most ethnically diverse zip code in the country” is losing its diversity due to economic pressures, particularly a sharp drop in housing affordability.
-In partnership with three non-profit organizations, Conlin Columbia will clean up and redevelop a brownfield site adjacent to downtown Columbia City.
-Jazz Night School, a neighborhood cultural organization which provides music education to adults, and LEMS, a Black-owned bookstore and community center which already occupies the site, will each own their own street-level spaces, debt-free.
-Above them, more than 100 new affordable apartments will be owned and operated by Southeast Effective Development.
+This dynamic neighborhood is losing its diversity due to economic pressures, particularly a sharp drop in housing affordability.
+Conlin Columbia launched a community project with Jazz Night School, a neighborhood cultural organization which provides music education to adults, and LEMS, a Black-owned bookstore and community center.
+These two cultural organizations will each own a street-level spaces, debt-free; above them, 85 new affordable family-sized apartments will be owned and managed by a community based housing developer.